-56% of organizations we surveyed say they exceeded their budgeted spending on cloud storage in the last year.
+62% of organizations we surveyed say they exceeded their budgeted spending on cloud storage in the last year.
+Unfortunately, this is worse than last year's rate (53% exceeded budget).

 Over the last year, how has your organization's actual spending on public cloud storage aligned with budget expectations?